SQL Injection Attacks | Shahul Hameed

 previous labs.

-The database contains a different table called users
+The database contains a different table called users, with columns called username and password.

 To solve the lab, perform an SQL